Query-Efficient Locally Private Hypothesis Selection via the Scheffe Graph: The Scheff e Graph

 \begin{definition} Given distributions $q_1, \dots, q_k \in \Delta(\mathcal{X})$, the induced $\phi$-Scheff{\'e} graph is the digraph with vertices\footnote{More generally, we write $\binom{X}{t} := \{A \subseteq X : |A| = t\}$ for shorthand.} $\binom{[k]}{2} = \{\{j, j'\} : 1 \leq j < j' \leq k\}$ and an edge $\{i, i'\} \to \{j, j'\}$ whenever

 where $\delta_{jj'} := q_j - q_{j'}$ and $S_{ii'}$ is the signed Scheff{\'e} set from $q_i$ to $q_{i'}$. \end{definition}

-Now recall that a dominating set in a digraph is a subset $D$ of its vertices $V$ such that every vertex $v \in V$ either belongs to $D$ or $v \in N_{\textrm{out}}(D)$, namely $v$ is an out-neighbor of some vertex in $D$.
+Now recall that a dominating set in a digraph is a subset $D$ of its vertices $V$ such that every vertex $v \in V$ either belongs to $D$ or $v \in N_{\textrm{out}}(D)$, namely $v$ is an out-neighbour of some vertex in $D$.

 Since $|\langle \delta_{jj'}, S_{jj'} \rangle| = \lVert \delta_{jj'} \rVert_1$ by Lemma~\ref{lemma:scheffe}, then clearly for any dominating set $D$ in the $\phi$-Scheff{\'e} graph, $\mathcal{T} := \{S_{jj'} : \{j, j'\} \in D\}$ will satisfy condition \eqref{eq:test_condition} of Theorem~\ref{thm:rmde}, so our main goal in this section is to demonstrate the existence of a small dominating set.
 In particular, we show that the $1/6$-Scheff{\'e} graph for any set of $k$ distributions has domination number $\tilde{O}(k^{3/2})$.